albocanegra/aws-deploy/README.md

 ### Update

-In order to ensure that any update is secure and being able to preview any change before it is executed, CloudFormation ChangeSets will be used in various steps.
+In order to ensure that any update is secure and to be able to preview any change before it is executed, CloudFormation ChangeSets will be used in various steps.

 In order to facilitate the testing of the update process, three different branches have been provided, as stated in the **Versions** section.